 - WordPress reading settings: Visit the reading settings in your WordPress dashboard.
 Make sure you unclicked the Search Engine Visibility button that says Discourage search engines from indexing this site.

 #5: Failure To React To Changes In Google’s Algorithm

 Any SEO will tell you Google does not share their ranking algorithm with the general public.
-In fact it’s the job of SEO companies to understand, and to an extent, replicate the algorithm.
+SEO companies’ job is to understand and, to an extent, replicate the algorithm.
 But there is still nothing better than information released directly from Google itself.

-How to Fix This: Google Search Console is a completely free tool that takes a few seconds to set up.
-Some of the analytical highlights include:
+How to Fix This: Google Search Console is a free tool that takes a few seconds to set up.
+Some of the analytical highlights include the following:

 - Website impressions, clicks, CTR, and position by page and keyword

 - Sitemap/robots.txt configuration

 - Structured data tools

 - HTML improvement recommendations (e.g., title tags and meta descriptions)